Flank/flank/README.md

   ## The max time this test run can execute before it is cancelled (default: unlimited).
   # run-timeout: 60m

+  ## Set true to end with exit code 0 despite of failed matrices.
+False by default.
+  # ignore-failed-tests: true
 ```

 ### Android example